Dr J. Al Korani (Joud)

 6500 HD NIJMEGEN

-Joud's first project was an ethnography of Muslim becoming, believing, and belonging in Dubai.
-Through fieldwork and interviews with middle-class, migrant Muslim women, Joud examined how Muslims grapple with Islamic ethical practices, theological commitments, and eschatological horizons in their everyday lives.
-She focused on how these women's endeavors are marked by the contingencies of their living and laboring in Dubai as noncitizens and shaped by state efforts to depoliticize Islam.
+Joud's first project was an ethnography of Islam in the Arabian Gulf.
+Through fieldwork and interviews with middle-class, migrant women living in Dubai, Joud examined how Muslims grapple with Islamic ethical practices, theological commitments, and eschatological horizons in ways marked by the contingencies of their living and laboring in Dubai as noncitizens and a result of state efforts to depoliticize Islam.
 Joud is developing a book manuscript based on this research, which was awarded the 2022 Gwenn Okruhlik Dissertation Award by the Association for Gulf and Arabian Peninsula Studies.

-In 2022, Joud completed a 6-month postdoctoral fellowship at the Orient-Institut Beirut, of the Max Weber Foundation.
-During her time there, Joud organized an international workshop entitled "Reckoning with God: Divine-Human Relations after the Arab Spring."
-She is currently co-editing (along with Amira Mittermaier) a special issue on this theme.
+In 2022, Joud completed a 6-month postdoctoral fellowship at the Orient-Institut Beirut.
+While there, she organized an international workshop entitled "Reckoning with God: Divine-Human Relations after the Arab Spring."
+Joud has co-edited (along with Amira Mittermaier) a special section on this topic for an upcoming issue of Comparative Studies of South Asia, Africa and the Middle East.
+Her other publications explore migration as an intersubjective journey; marriage as community-crafting; and critical thinking as a means to piety.